photoprism/photoprism-docs/docs/developer-guide/machine-learning/vision.md

 ## A) Recommended: Using the PhotoPrism Vision Service

-This approach uses a dedicated service that acts as a bridge between your main PhotoPrism instance and various AI models, including both simple built-in models and more powerful models served by Ollama.
+This approach uses a dedicated service that acts as a bridge between your main PhotoPrism instance and various AI models, including both simple pre-installed models and more powerful models served by Ollama.

 **Key Advantage:** You can run the resource-heavy Vision service on a separate, more powerful machine with a GPU, while your main PhotoPrism instance runs on a less powerful server or NAS.